 Auditing Your Links & Gathering Contact Details

-In order to clean up the crappy links you first need to know which sites they are coming from right?
+To clean up the crappy links, you first need to know which sites they are coming from right?
 Thankfully there are plenty of tools available to help build up a full picture of the link profile of your website, and discover how to contact these linking site owners.

-When I am auditing a link profile for a client there are various tools which I use in order to build up a detailed picture of the back links which point towards their website.
+When I am auditing a link profile for a client there are various tools that I use to build up a detailed picture of the backlinks which point towards their website.
 Some of these are FREE to use, others you have to pay a monthly subscription for.
-But if you find yourself doing a lot of this type of work it is essential that you sign up some of these tools.
+But if you find yourself doing a lot of this type of work you must sign up for some of these tools.
 The tools I use are (in no particular order):

 - Majestic SEO